POSYDON-code/POSYDON/docs/_source/components-overview/pop_syn/flow_chart.rst

 At this point, we would be ready to simulate our binary at solar metallicity, however, let's modify the flow first.
 The ``population_params.ini`` loads the default POSYDON flow chart by default.
-You can access it via
+You can access it with:

 .. code-block:: python